robfoss/React-Express1/reading-a-codebase.md

 This tells you what kinds of real world things ("blog posts", "friends", "orders") to look for when reading the code.

-You only want to get a general feel for what the app does.
-(It's like watching the trailer for a movie.)
+Think of this like watching the trailer for a movie (where the code is the actual movie).

 ## Skim the files